 Just started with a repo at: https://github.com/ChrisTowles/airflow-playground

-I don't usually post Proof of Concepts's like this publicly, but I'm doing it on my own time so lets see how this goes and see where it takes me.
+I don't usually post Proofs of Concept like this publicly, but I'm doing it on my own time, so let's see how this goes and where it takes me.